Proof infrastructure, shaped by real operating pressure

 More companies want automation, but most do not need another polished demo.
 They need AI-assisted work to fit real workflows, preserve source evidence, and stay understandable as customer expectations, audit demands, and operating pace increase.

-USMI works at that layer - building Proofhouse, the governed workflow layer that helps teams map operational context, route exceptions, and keep review evidence intact from day one.
+USMI works at that layer - building Proofhouse, the proof layer that helps teams map operational context, route exceptions, and keep review evidence intact from day one.

 That perspective comes from building systems where oversight mattered every day: regulated operations, audit-heavy processes, cross-functional handoffs, and workflows that had to keep moving without losing accountability.